 What to Serve with Hamburger Helper?

 This hearty cheeseburger hamburger helper recipe doesn’t require sides, it’s filling enough on it’s own!
-However, I like to serve it with a side salad, like my favorite Greek salad or sautéed green beans.
-A slice of homemade garlic bread is also great to soak up the sauce!
+However, I like to serve it with a side salad, like my favorite Greek salad or refreshing cucumber tomato salad.
+To get some extra greens in, these sautéed green beans or sautéed Brussel sprouts are great on the side.
+Don’t forget a slice of garlic bread, or some homemade garlic knots, to soak up the sauce!

 Homemade Hamburger Helper